eglifetoken/eglife-website-update-1/README.md

 ## **Part 2: Deploy to GitHub from Your Computer**

-Once all the files are on your computer inside the `eglife-website` folder, you can push them to GitHub.
+Once all the files are on your computer inside the `eglife-website` folder, you can push them to GitHub by running a single script.

 **Requirements:**
 *   You must have [Git](https://git-scm.com/downloads) installed on your computer.